Currently set to Index

 Product Price

 The product price is low because it has no associated brand.
-Potential for bigger margins when you can market & brand the product right.
+There’s potential for bigger margins if you can market & brand the product right.

 The purchase price might be high, depending on the brand you choose.
 Smaller margins.